-The project narrative will also address how your agency will share information and collaborate with local law enforcement agencies within your jurisdiction-especially those that are most directly impacted by methamphetamine-and how your agency will make use of any existing intelligence sharing resources within your jurisdiction including Fusion Centers, Regional Information Sharing Systems (RISS), etc.
+The project narrative will also address how your agency will coordinate with federal, state, local, and tribal law enforcement agencies to maximize the impact and effectiveness of the project; and how your agency will make use of any existing intelligence sharing resources within your jurisdiction including Fusion Centers, Regional Information Sharing Systems (RISS), etc.

-The narrative will be a significant factor in the application review and approval process.
+The narratives will be a significant factor in the application review and approval process.
 Failure to provide this information will eliminate your application from consideration.